From the 30th June 2006, the Housing Act 2004 places a duty on local authorities in Wales to licence houses in multiple occupation (HMOs).

 It is occupied by person living in two or more single households, with a sharing of facilities.

-There is also a county-wide scheme that requires other types of HMO to be licensed.
 This scheme applies to houses in multiple occupation that meet the following criteria.

 In assessing the storeys in a property for either scheme, we will take account of: